When getting to grips with ISO standards for the first time, you will notice that they are structured in clauses, a bit like a contract.

 What would their needs and expectations be?

-Need: They would need the organization to produce high quality products or deliver first class services.
+Need: They would need the organisation to produce high quality products or deliver first class services.

-Expectation: They would expect the organization to deliver the products on time or deliver the service in a professional and engaging way.
+Expectation: They would expect the organisation to deliver the products on time or deliver the service in a professional and engaging way.

 Not every interested party would have both a need and expectation, but they will have one of them!

 You also need to identify if any of these needs or expectations are compliance requirements.
-These could be statutory or mandatory requirements that affect your organization, or contractual requirements.
+These could be statutory or mandatory requirements that affect your organisation, or contractual requirements.

 The table above shows an example of external interested parties, but you would need to consider internal ones too.